Last updated: July 11, 2024

 Current Activities:

-• Professional development experiences for youth from local schools with RCE Puerto Rico partner organisations
+• Professional development experiences for youth from local schools with RCE Puerto Rico partner organizations.

 Photo: Compilation of photos from farms in Puerto Rico and Vermont that participated in the cross-cultural research project focused on measuring and cultivating resilience on small farms (Photo credit: RCE Puerto Rico).